The Police Service of Northern Ireland will manage all stages of the recruitment process for Police Staff requirement, which includes:

 ✓ Treating everything you say to us as confidential;

 ✓ Complying with the requirements of the Data Protection Act and GDPR laws;

-✓ Asking for your views and using them to improve the service we provide (we will give you the opportunity to provide feedback anonymously throughout the recruitment process);
+✓ Asking for your views and using them to improve the service we provide;

 ✓ Responding to issues within our control at assessment events immediately, and if this is not possible, noting what was at issue in case of the need for further review;

-✓ Responding to any formal queries or complaints by email within 5 working days.
-If we cannot deal with your query fully within the 5 working days of receipt we will tell you why and advise if there is anything you need to do.
+✓ Responding to any formal queries or complaints by email within ten working days.
+If we cannot deal with query fully within the ten working days of receipt we will tell you why and advise if there is anything you need to do;

 ✓ Give us complete and accurate information;

 ✓ At application stage, provide a valid, working email address, to which you have ongoing access for the duration of the recruitment process.
 If you have several different email addresses, you must consistently use the one specified at application stage;